 The park was donated by a horse lover to make sure that there is plenty of space to ride.
 Horses are often walking on the beach, in the parking area and on the many trails in the park.
 Make sure you are near your boat and that it is facing into the wind so that any noise from your sails banging in the wind does not scare the horses.

 Launching Note: Always make sure that you keep your boat to the east of the stairs at the end of the beach boardwalk.
-Go between the 2 posts to get from the parking lot to the beach.
 There are rocks just off the beach where we can launch—further east from the boardwalk.
 They are visible at low tide, but not at high.
 Make note of them before you leave the beach.